 Some of the salient features of the Punjab Contract Farming act 2013 are as follows:

 Though Punjab introduced the separate act the farmers of Punjab were not that happy.
-As in Punjab, contract farming was practiced for a long time.
-There was a time between 2003 till 2011, where Punjab farmers widely adopted the concept, they tried, tested, and failed to run it successfully.
-The reason behind the failure was the lack of financial support from the state government and lack of synergy between state and center as well as politics.
+In Punjab, contract farming was practiced for a long time.
+There was a time between 2003 till 2011 when Punjab farmers widely adopted the concept, they tried, tested, and failed to run it successfully.
+The reason behind the failure was the lack of financial support from the state government and the lack of synergy between state and center as well as politics.

 If you have observed, the name of the act contains two important words. the words are, “Promotion & Facilitation”.
 This can be interpreted as the government will not be a regulatory but only a promoting and facilitating body.

 From the act, it is visible that though the act was a major change in the contract farming system which can benefit the farmers and buyer company, however, it is also clearly visible the government’s intention to decrease their say in the system.
 Hence, that is the reason behind making this act facilitative and promotional rather than regulatory.